-- Care must be taken when lubricant is drained into a container. - Dispose of used lubricant in accordance with local laws and good environmental practices. - 1.
-Remove the drain plug at the rear of the pump. - 2.
-Drain the lubricant into a suitable container. - 3.
-Remove the lower flange and allow any excess lubricant to drain out. - Removing the hose
+- Care must be taken when lubricant is drained into a container. - Dispose of used lubricant in accordance with local laws and good environmental practices. - Motor isolated. - System secured against being switched back on again. - 1.
+Remove the lower port flange. - 2.
+Drain the lubricant into a suitable container. - Removing the hose